Everything We Know about 'Evil' Season 2

 The CBS series was renewed for a second season, but when can we expect to see it?

-Now that it's on Netflix, the addictive, fascinating CBS drama Evil has gained a whole new wave of fans, which of course brings up the question: When will there be more?
+Since it came to Netflix in October 2020, the addictive, fascinating CBS drama Evil has gained a whole new wave of fans, which of course brings up the question: When will there be more?
 The good news is: More Evil will be haunting viewers soon.
 (Though it will first head to network television before it starts streaming.)

 The clever show from The Good Wife creators Robert and Michelle King stars Katja Herbers as Kristen Bouchard, a forensic psychologist who gets a strange new gig helping priest-in-training David Acosta (Mike Colter) determine whether there's a clinical explanation for strange events or something demonic is afoot.
 It's a show that's both genuinely upsetting and scary while also remaining kooky and amusing.
 It also ends on a first season cliffhanger that basically demands more.
 So when is that coming?
 Read on.